BitBoxSwiss/bitbox-api-rs/README-rust.md

 # BitBox02 library

-This is helps you to interact with the BitBox02 hardware wallet.
+A library to interact with the BitBox02 hardware wallet.

 Check out [examples/singlethreaded.rs](examples/singlethreaded.rs) for an example.